Dr. D. Y. Patil Pratishthan's

 Admissions to C-DAC's PG Diploma courses at various training centres will be offered in the order of ranks obtained in C-CAT and based on the preferences of courses and centres given by the candidates.
 Only those candidates who are in the C-CAT rank-list will be considered for admissions to C-DAC's PG Diploma courses.

-Rank-lists of July 2022 C-CAT are only applicable for admission to the September 2022 intake of C-DAC's PG Diploma courses.
+Rank-lists of Jan 2024 C-CAT are only applicable for admission to the March 2024 intake of C-DAC's PG Diploma courses.
 Candidates should note that mere appearance in C-CAT or being in any of the rank-lists neither guarantees nor provides any automatic entitlement to admission.
 Qualified candidates will have to apply for admission as per the prescribed procedure.

-Important dates related to admission to C-DAC’s PG Diploma courses of September 2022
+Important dates related to admission to C-DAC’s PG Diploma courses of September 2023

 Sr No.